 (2) Written documentation of successful completion of the course shall be issued to the student by the sponsoring agency upon successful completion of the course;

 (3) A single session of continuing education shall be at least one-half contact hour;

-(4) Each EMS continuing education shall be provided and approved by one of the following entities:
+(4) Each EMS continuing education course shall be provided or approved by one of the following entities:

 (a) An EMS accredited institution or EMS approved institution;

 (b) An EMS licensing agency in another state;

 (c) A branch of the armed forces of the United States or a reserve component of the armed forces of the United States, including the Ohio national guard, the Ohio military reserve, the Ohio naval militia, or the national guard of any other state;